hoanhan101/hraft/PROPOSAL.md

 ### Consensus algorithm

-A consensus algorithm is critical in a distributed system because it allows a collection of machines to work as a coherent group that can survice failures of some its members.
+A consensus algorithm is critical in a distributed system because it allows a collection of machines to work as a coherent group that can survive failures of some its members.
 Paxos is undeniably the most popular algorithm.
 However, it is also known for its complexity.
 Understanding Paxos is hard.
 Last term I attempted to implement Paxos but it did not turn out very well.
 There were still a lot of